Labor’s Double Standard on Church/State Separation

 Acknowledgement

-Many thanks to Glenn Watson for producing the Gladly, the Cross-Eyed Bear image and the ‘new look’ Gladly blog.
-Thanks also to Wikipediatrician extraordinaire, Susan Gerbic (Guerrilla Skepticism on Wikipedia) for the photo.
+Many thanks to Glenn Watson for producing the Gladly, the Cross-Eyed Bear image and the design of the Gladly blog.